North-West Rebellion: Memory

 The Marr Residence is a municipal heritage property of Saskatoon which served as a field hospital for wounded soldiers during the conflict.

-Fort Otter was constructed at Battleford's government house located at the capital of the North-West Territories.
-Poundmaker was arrested at Fort Battleford and sentenced to a prison term.
-Eight First Nations men were hanged, five for murders in the Frog Lake Massacre, two for murders in the Battleford area, and one for the killing of a Mountie at Fort Pitt on April 15.
-Fort Battleford has been declared a national historic site of Canada to commemorate its role as military base of operations for Cut Knife Hill, Fort Pitt, as a refuge for 500 settlers and its role in the Siege of Battleford.
+Fort Otter was constructed at Battleford's government house at the capital of the North-West Territories.
+Poundmaker was arrested at Fort Battleford and sentenced to prison.
+Eight First Nations men were hanged, five for murders in the Frog Lake Massacre, two for murders in the Battleford area, and one for the murder of a Mountie at Fort Pitt on April 15.
+Fort Battleford has been declared a national historic site of Canada to commemorate its role as military base of operations for Cut Knife Hill and Fort Pitt, as a refuge for 500 settlers, and as battlefield itself (the Siege of Battleford).

 Fort Pitt, the scene of the Battle of Fort Pitt, is a provincial park and national historic site where a National Historic Sites and Monuments plaque designates where Treaty Six was signed.

 Frog Lake Massacre National Historic Site of Canada, at Frog Lake, Alberta, is the location of a Cree uprising that occurred in the District of Saskatchewan, North-West Territories.

-Frenchman Butte is a national historic site of Canada.
-It is the location of an 1885 battle between Cree and Canadian troops.
+Frenchman Butte, a national historic site of Canada, is the location of the 1885 battle between Cree and Canadian troops of Strange's Alberta Field Force.

-At Cutknife is the world's largest tomahawk, the Poundmaker Historical Centre and Big Bear monument erected by cairn erected by the Historic Sites and Monuments Board of Canada.
-There is also now, correctly located, a cairn erected upon Cut Knife Hill the look site of the Poundmaker Battle site and Battle River valley.
-The Narrows between Makwa Lake and Sanderson Bay, in the Makwa Lake Provincial Park, was the site of the last engagement of the conflict.
-Steele Narrows Provincial Historic Park conserves the lookout point of a Cree burial ground.
-The Royal Canadian Mounted Police training depot at Regina was established in 1874, and still survives.
-The RCMP chapel, a frame building built in 1885, is still standing.
-It was used to jail Indian prisoners.
-One of three Territorial Government Buildings remains on Dewdney Avenue in the provincial capital city of Regina which was the site of the Trial of Louis Riel, where the drama the Trial of Louis Riel is still performed.
-Following the May trial, Louis Riel was hanged November 16, 1885.
-The RCMP Heritage Centre, in Regina, opened in May 2007.
-The Métis brought his body to Saint-Vital, his mother's home, now the Riel House National Historic Site, and then interred it at the Saint-Boniface Basilica in Manitoba, his birthplace, for burial.
-Highway 11, stretching from Regina to just south of Prince Albert, has been named Louis Riel Trail by the province; the roadway passes near locations of the conflict.